TREASURIES-Bond demand falls as risk appetite returns

 A Treasury auction planned for later on Tuesday of $35 billion in new two-year notes, the first of $99 billion in sales this week, also weighed on debt prices.

-Demand for low-risk government bonds has fallen as hopes grow that euro zone leaders will beef up a rescue package to address rapidly spreading debt problems across the region.
+Demand for low-risk government bonds has fallen as hopes grew that euro zone leaders will beef up a bailout fund to address rapidly spreading debt woes across the region.

 "There's a lot more positive talk out of Europe," said Jason Rogan, director of Treasuries trading at Guggenheim Partners in New York.